chmadran/Inception/README.md

 2. Set up the conf file
 3. Try runing just the nginx container and getting an error 403/404 in the html.

+⚠️ TO TEST you have to amend something in your nginx.conf file, update the fastcgi_pass directive to use an actual IP address or hostname where your WordPress service is runnin to : `fastcgi_pass 192.168.0.10:9000;`

 Build the NGINX Image: `docker build -t nginx .`
 Run the NGINX Container: `docker run -d --name nginx -p 443:443 nginx`
 Verify the Container is Running: `docker ps`